odrevet/kingdomino_score/README.md

 # Top menu buttons

+* Warnings (only displayed when at least on warning): check board for anomalities

-AG : Activate / Deactivate the Age of Giants extension
+* AG : Activate / Deactivate the Age of Giants extension

-Shield : Select / Unselect quests
+* Shield : Select / Unselect quests

+Two quests maximum can be selected at a time.

+There are more queets when Age of Giants is activated

+The number of quests activated are displayed in a red bubble

-5 / 7 : change the size of the board.
+* 5 / 7 : change the size of the board.
 Changing the size of the board reset all tiles

-Trash : Reset the board
+* Trash : Reset the board

-About : Display author and license
+* About : Display author and license

 # Score